 The above picture shows the “map” structure.

 The other key difference is that each child can start on a level that is appropriate to his or her current abilities.

-Prior to using the product each child takes a placement test.
-This ensures that they start on the right “map”, and the lessons are matched to their ability.
+Prior to using the product each child takes the placement test.
+This ensures that they start on the right Reading Eggs Map, and the lessons are matched to their ability.

 If you’ve been using ABC Reading Eggs for a while and your child took a break, they can sit this test at any time, allowing them to jump ahead if their abilities have progressed.